persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - right click on the item 'copulaInference' and choose 'Modify'.
 Check the wizard behavior :

-      - check all / uncheck all
+      - check all / uncheck all + left/right arrow buttons
       - no wheel event on Add button
-      - an uncheck line == right side of the wizard disabled
       - choose item 'All' in the list of Add button => add all copulas in the list
       - remove items in the copulas table : use ctrl key (to select items one by one), use shift key (to select adjacent items)
-      - add/remove groups with tha arrows
+      - add/remove groups with the arrows
       - if there are at least 3 variables in a group : only the Normal copula is proposed
       - select a variable + empty the copulas list + click on Finish